 Museum curator Sophie Anderton, 2018

-During the Second World War (1939-45) Princess Elizabeth joined the ATS in February 1945 as Second Subaltern Elizabeth Alexandra Mary Windsor.
+In February 1945, at the age of 18, Princess Elizabeth joined the ATS as Second Subaltern Elizabeth Alexandra Mary Windsor.